momenifi/methodHub/academic_mobility_propensity_score/readm_tutorial.md

 **How to Use**

 To utilize the propensity score matching technique for assessing the impact of academic mobility on research productivity and collaboration indicators, follow these steps:
+In this example, this method is employed to estimate the causal effect of academic mobility on research productivity, recieved citations and collaboration indicators among researchers.
+Academic mobility, represented by the treatment variable "mobile," distinguishes between researchers who have experienced academic mobility to other countries (mobile = 1) and those who have not (mobile = 0).
+The method aims to balance covariates such as region, main field of study, international co-authorship, gender, GDP per capita of the researcher's origin country, and age, between mobile and non-mobile researchers.
+By balancing covariates through propensity score matching, the method allows for a more accurate assessment of the impact of academic mobility on key research metrics, including CPP (citations per paper), PPY (number of papers per year), and COPP (co-authors per paper).

+SMD quantifies the standardized difference in means between two groups, typically the treatment and control groups, by dividing the difference in means by the standard deviation of the outcome variable.
+It is commonly used in propensity score matching to assess balance between groups, with a lower SMD indicating better balance and greater comparability in terms of covariates.
+SMD facilitates comparing effect sizes across different studies or analyses, especially when outcome variables have different scales.
+In the context of this method, SMD is calculated for both unmatched and matched data to evaluate the balance achieved after matching.
+The treatment group consists of researchers who have experienced academic mobility to other countries (mobile = 1), while the control group consists of researchers who have not experienced academic mobility (mobile = 0).

+The Mean Difference for each variable of interest (CPP, PPY, COPP) quantifies the average difference in these research productivity, recieved citations and collaboration indicators between mobile and non-mobile researchers.
+A positive Mean Difference indicates that mobile researchers, on average, have higher values of the respective metric compared to non-mobile researchers.
+For example, a positive Mean Difference in CPP suggests that mobile researchers receive more citations per paper than non-mobile researchers.
+Conversely, a negative Mean Difference indicates that mobile researchers, on average, have lower values of the respective metric compared to non-mobile researchers.
+Understanding the sign and magnitude of Mean Differences provides insights into the direction and magnitude of the impact of academic mobility on research productivity and collaboration indicators.

 1. **Download Files:**
    - Download the following files into a single folder: